left to right and top to bottom:

 impact glass near Chasico dated to the Miocene Epoch at 9.23 (±0.09) m.y. ago, which is associated with a concentric structure measuring 15 km in diameter

-A new and unique Central American tektite strewn field has been established in western Belize, but may cover an extended area encompassing Nicaragua, Honduras, Guatemala, and southern Mexico.
-While the first account of these tektites was published by A. Hildebrand et al. (1992), the first undisputed specimens to be authenticated by lab analyses were recovered by J. Cornec, with about 200 specimens recovered thereafter; in large part resulting from three hunting expeditions led by B. Burrer.
-These tektites have a unique chemical composition and a corrected ArAr age of ~800 t.y. (see Schwarz et al., 2013 above), and an ~12-km-wide impact crater in northern Nicaragua named Pantasma Crater has been identified as a possible source (Povenmire et al., 2011, 2012).
+A new and unique Central American tektite strewn field has been established in western Belize, but recent finds have extended the area to encompass southern Mexico, Nicaragua, Honduras, Guatemala, San Salvador, and possibly Costa Rica (Povenmire et al., 2014).
+While the first account of these tektites was published by A. Hildebrand et al. (1992), the first undisputed specimens to be authenticated by lab analyses were recovered by J. Cornec.
+Over 500 specimens exhibiting typical tektite morphologies are estimated to have been recovered thereafter, in large part as a result of three hunting expeditions led by B. Burrer.
+These tektites often occur in clusters in newly cleared agricultural lands.
+They have a corrected ArAr age of ~800 t.y. (see Schwarz et al., 2013 above), which is consistent with the age of the Australasian tektites; however, compositional differences indicate that these represent separate events.
+An ~12-km-wide impact crater in northern Nicaragua named Pantasma Crater has been identified as a possible source (Povenmire et al., 2011, 2012).
 See a photo here.

 In addition, three specimens of a 24 m.y. old impact glass have been recovered in Western Siberia near Novy Urengoi, known as Urengoites.
 Furthermore, a single 6.2 m.y. old piece of impact glass has been found near Magnitogorsk in the Urals, named South-Ural glass.
 Besides their petrographic characteristics, these glasses contain very low water contents compared to glasses of volcanic origin, and are therefore suspected to be of impact origin.